Concrete Calculator - Slab

 - Check if the weight of a single bag of cement is the same as the default already given (60 lb).
 If not, again, change it to appropriate number.

 - To be safe, account for spillage and waste.
 Experienced contractors usually assume 5-10%.

 In our example let's leave the default measures.
 We need 4 cubic yards of cement, our producer sells cement in bags weighing 60 lb with a 150 lb/cu ft density.
 Total weight of concrete that we need is 16 201,03 lb.
 We assume 5% of waste and spillage and voila, we need 284 bags of concrete.

-Now, this was relatively easy, determining the volume of elements other than rectangular might be a little bit more tricky however.
+Now, this was relatively easy; determining the volume of elements other than rectangular might be a little bit more tricky, though.
 To make out the volume other common three dimensional object, go to our volume calculator.

 While we're around these areas, check out the density calculator, where you can calculate the density of any given object based on its weight and volume.